Photon1c/SocialPressureBuildUp/README.md

    - Base directory: `.` (root directory)
    - Package directory: (leave blank)
    - Build command: (leave blank)
-   - Publish directory: `public`
+   - Publish directory: `.` (project root)
    - Functions directory: (leave blank)
 6. Click "Deploy site"

-Netlify will serve your app directly from the `public` directory.
+Netlify will serve your app directly from the project root.
 If you add a build step in the future, update the build command and publish directory accordingly.

 #### Option 2: Deploy to GitHub Pages 📚
 1. Push your code to GitHub